 - How long will cigars last without a humidor?

 - How long will cigars last inside a humidor?

-- How long do cigars last in a ziploc bag?
+- How long do cigars last in a Ziploc?

 Cigars are in actual fact are quite fragile and delicate.
 It is important to take care of your cigars to have the best smoking experience possible.
-The best way to do that is with a humidor, these are used to control the environment at the optimal temperature and humidity.
+The most dependable way to do that is with a humidor, these are used to control the environment at the optimal temperature and humidity.

-Cigars are best preserved when stored in the same climate conditions as the region the tobacco came from.
+Cigars should be preserved when stored in the same climate conditions as the region the tobacco came from.
 This is actually quite specific:

 - Humidity: 68-74%

 - Max Temperature: 73°F (23°C)